Rick Perry: Personal life

 In 1982, Perry married Mary Anita Thigpen, his childhood sweetheart whom he had known since elementary school.
 They have two adult children, Griffin and Sydney.
 Anita attended West Texas State University and earned a degree in nursing.
 She has spearheaded a number of health-related initiatives such as the Anita Thigpen Perry Endowment at the University of Texas Health Science Center at San Antonio, which focuses on nutrition, cardiovascular disease, health education, and early childhood development.
 She helped develop and host the Texas Conference for Women.

 Perry played himself in minor roles for several feature films, including Man of the House, Deep in the Heart, and Hating Breitbart.

-In 2001, the American Cowboy Culture Association, based in Lubbock, handed Perry its "The Top Cowboy of Texas" award.
-In accepting the honor, Perry cited the importance of his father, Ray Perry, and a former neighbor in Haskell County, the late Watt R. Matthews (born 1899), who Perry said taught him "not only about Texas and [its] history [...] but also about the importance of the values that we learned growing up in a rural environment".

 Perry is a member of the National Society of the Sons of the American Revolution and was awarded its Gold Good Citizenship Medal.